tmich1997/SQL-Weekly-Challenge/Case Study #1 - Danny's Diner/README.md

 | C           | 2021-01-01 | ramen        | 12    | N      | NULL
 | C           | 2021-01-01 | ramen        | 12    | N      | NULL
 | C           | 2021-01-07 | ramen        | 12    | N      | NULL

+You can also download the SQL file - 'Week_1.sql' if you wish to as well.